HALFpipe/HALFpipe/README.rst

          -  ``Intercept-only`` This will apply an intercept-only model that captures a main effect of one or more of the first-level features.

             #. ``Specify model name``
             #. ``Aggregate scan-level statistics before analysis?`` This option may appear if there are multiple subject-level statistical images created, such as for multiple runs or sessions.
 If this option is selected (with an asterisk) then these features will be aggregated at the subject-level prior to group-level analysis.
-If the option is not selected, then all of the statistical images of each subject’s first-level features will be entered into the group-level analysis, treating them as if they were independent observations from different subjects, therefore this option is generally not preferred.
+If the option is not selected, then group-level analyses will be performed separately for each listed first-level feature.
             #. ``Exclude subjects based on movement?``

                -  ``Yes``

                   #. ``Specify the maximum allowed mean framewise displacement in mm`` By selecting 0.5, this will exclude all subjects (or runs/sessions for a subject if ‘aggregation of scan-level statistics before analysis’ is not selected above) with a mean framewise displacement (root-mean-square) >0.5 mm.
-If aggregation of scan-level statistics before analysis is selected, the aggregate image will be used in the group-level analyses, therefore the average framewise displacement of all images used for the aggregate image will be compared to the value set here – if it is exceeded, the subject will be excluded from analysis.
+If aggregation of scan-level statistics before analysis is selected, the threshold will be applied to individual runs/sessions before the aggregate image is used in the group-level analyses.
+This may have important consequences if your require all runs to be present for a group-level analysis, for example if not all conditions are present in each run.
                   #. ``Specify the maximum allowed percentage of frames above the framewise
                      displacement threshold of (FD max from above)``